malj/django-parcel-ssr/README.md

 npm install parcel-bundler
 ```

-[React](https://reactjs.org/) is supported out of the box, but any JavaScript view library with server side rendering support can be used instead (see `scripts` option).
+[React](https://reactjs.org/) is supported out of the box, but any JavaScript view library with server side rendering support can be used instead (see `scripts` option and [examples](tree/master/examples)).
 To use React install additional dependencies:

 ```bash
 npm install react react-dom react-helmet